 As a Religion and Philosophy student at SBU, you will learn how to think about such philosophical and theological questions in a way that is careful, rigorous, and informed.
 You will engage questions and problems of enduring value and importance, questions that scholars have wrestled with for centuries, coming to understand both the historical development and the contemporary form of the issues.

 The study of philosophy and theology is a formative experience: You will learn how to think about the world and your place in it in an entirely different way, and in the process, you will be shaped intellectually and spiritually.

 The integration of Christian faith and academic discipline is essential to the Religion and Philosophy major at SBU.
+Studying theology and philosophy from a Christian perspective involves exploring the meaning of the faith using all the academic resources available; so the integration of faith and scholarship that is at the heart of SBU is a defining characteristic of the Religion and Philosophy major.
 By studying with faculty who received their degrees from prestigious universities and seminaries, and who are themselves published authors, you will receive superior academic training in both philosophy and theology from the perspective of a biblical, Christian worldview.